JJL772/half-life-alyx-scripts/README.md

 ## Half-Life: Alyx Scripts

-These are various scripts for user with Half-Life: Alyx.
+These are various scripts for use with Half-Life: Alyx.

 ### Installation